Near-critical Ornstein--Zernike theory for the planar random-cluster model: Local limit theorem for the Markov renewal process

 \section{Local limit theorem for the Markov renewal process}

 This section contains general results about killed Markov renewal processes formulated for the process $(X_t,Y_t)_{t\geq 1}$ of Theorem~\ref{thm:killed_renewal_structure}.
 While the details of this specific process are not important, we find it easier to formulate the results in this context.
+Even though the notion of Markov renewal process (or compound Markov processes) is classical and has been thoroughly studied, see for instance the monograph~\cite{Borovkov_2022}, the addition of the killing part changes the phenomenology, and we need to reprove a certain number of results.
+In particular the hypothesis of the mass gap is fundamental and cannot be bypassed.